 Students are expected to take examinations when scheduled.
 If circumstances prevent them from doing so, they may request that the professor administer the exam at a mutually convenient time.
 The professor may choose not to grant the request, but in cases where the request is granted, students must pay a special exam fee.
 (See "Tuition Fees and Expenses," page 14).
 A request for waiver of the fee must be made to the Registrar and must include reasons for the request.

 ACADEMIC PERFORMANCE

 CLASS ATTENDANCE

-The student is assumed to be attending all classes for which he/she is registered.
-A student is responsible for course assignments regardless of the reason for the absence.
+Students are assumed to be attending all classes for which they are registered.
+Students are responsible for course assignments regardless of the reason for an absence.

 CIVIL BEHAVIOR AND CONSIDERATION OF OTHERS IN THE CLASSROOM